Silvenga/silvenga.com/src/posts/2024/notes-on-cephfs-metadata-recovery.md

 cephfs-data-scan scan_extents --worker_n 23 --worker_m 24
 ```

-The process of scanning for extents took about 8 hours with around 3k reads/second hitting the cluster.
+The process of scanning for extents took about 8 hours, with around 3k reads/second hitting the cluster.
 Ultimately, scaling up the bastion host wasn't needed, each worker was rather light-weight.
 The bottleneck appeared to be the OSD's, they were at around 50% utilized (IOPS).

 A few inconsistencies were reported, but nothing of note or unexpected (forgot to add those warnings to my notes).

-The next step was to rebuild the metadata inodes.
+The next step was to rebuild the metadata inodes and insert them into the metadata pool.

 ```bash
 cephfs-data-scan scan_inodes --worker_n 0 --worker_m 24